UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 * IBM UrbanCode Deploy version 6.1.1 or later
 * IBM UrbanCode Deploy agents on z/OS
-* IBM z/OS version 2.1 or later
+* IBM z/OS version 2.1 or later with System REXX
 * Starting with version 49 this plug-in requires Java 8 or above

 ### Installation